Skip to main content

 The genetic self-assessment

 If a cup of coffee at 10 AM keeps you awake that night, you are likely a slow caffeine metabolizer.
-For slow metabolizers, heavy intake can actually raise cardiovascular risk.
-We adjust your dose to keep you in a therapeutic window without the spikes that trigger anxiety or disrupt deep sleep.
+For slow metabolizers, heavy intake can raise cardiovascular risk.
+We adjust your dose to keep you in a therapeutic window, without the surges that trigger anxiety or disrupt deep sleep.

 The reflux solution